Key takeaways

 What the dashboard shows vs what our CA team does

-- Dashboard shows: cash by bank, a cash flow dashboard, liquidity runway, receivables and payables aging, GST and TDS calendars, reconciliation status, and exception alerts.
+- Dashboard shows: cash by bank, cash flow and liquidity runway, receivables and payables aging, GST and TDS calendars, reconciliation status, and exception alerts.

 - CA team does: voucher posting, reconciliations, GST and TDS returns, income tax computations, ledgers review, month end close, schedules, and audit support.